-Jun cultures are precious and a bit hard to find to say the least.
-“Heirloom” Jun cultures are apparently so rare, in fact, that there have been robberies of Jun cultures reported by specialty fermentation dealers in recent years with distribution of daughter cultures of the stolen originals ending up in Hawaii in Colorado.
+Jun cultures are precious and a bit hard to find, to say the least.
+“Heirloom” Jun cultures are apparently so rare, in fact, that there have been robberies of Jun cultures reported by specialty fermentation dealers in recent years with the distribution of daughter cultures of the stolen originals ending up in Hawaii in Colorado.

-Jun Tea vs Kombucha
+Jun vs Kombucha

 To say that I am in love with this lighter, faster brewing cousin of kombucha would be an understatement!
 Let’s examine some of the similarities and differences between these cousin ferments.

-Jun tea uses slightly less tea and sweetener than kombucha
+Uses slightly less tea and sweetener

 Where a full gallon of kombucha typically uses 4-5 teaspoons of black tea and 1-1.5 cups sugar, a gallon of Jun requires 4 teaspoons of green tea and 1 cup of honey, ideally locally sourced and raw.

 Hence, this is why Jun is sometimes called honey kombucha.

 This means that Jun tea would be free of any potential disaccharide residues from the white sugar and hence friendly to those on the GAPS Diet.